Bates Technical College: Enrollment and academics

 Classes at Bates run from September to August with quarter-based academic and enrollment calendar.
 Weekly information sessions are held to help students select and develop an area of interest.

 Classroom settings are similar to the workplace in a related field, and students are evaluated as they would be at a business.
 The college claims to works closely with industries pertaining to career education areas to improve their curriculum.
 The college offers workforce education, continuing education, child studies programs, and apprenticeship training.

 Students can earn an Associate of Applied Science degree, Associate of Applied Science-Transfer degree, Certificate of Competency, or a Certificate of Training.
 Classes are also offered in basic studies, ESL and GED preparation.
 A technical high school and a Running Start program are available to students 16–20 years of age who have not yet earned a high school diploma.
 High School+ is offered to adults who seek a high school diploma.
 High school students who follow an associate degree path as part of their career program may receive their high school diploma without any further high school requirements, including state assessments.
 Worker retraining funds provide unemployed and laid-off workers with immediate access to training at Bates.

+Bates organizes its academic programs into career pathways.
+These pathways include: